jdb443/liri-node-app/README.md

 npm i liri-node-app
 ```

-You will also need to create the following file
+You will also need to create the following `.env` file.

 ```
 # .env contents format